capelaum/capelaum/README.md

  ## :mortar_board: I am a Computer Engineer Student at the University of Brasilia - [UnB](https://www.unb.br/)

- ### Currently:
+ ### Currently

-- Experimenting with Haskell, Prolog and Go;
+- College works with Haskell - Hugs, Prolog and Go
+- Learning about Software Engineering
-- Learning CMS and MVC projects with PHP;
+- Algorithm design and analysis with C/C++
-- Building projects with pure Javascript;
+- Building pure Javascript projects

 ## :octocat: Some Facts